UFHCI-BCB-SR-Biostatistics/manuscript-ehr-data-cleaning-workflow/README.md

 The code documents a reproducible workflow for preparing large-scale electronic health record (EHR) data for analysis.
 The primary data-processing workflow consists of four sequential steps: cohort construction, laboratory biomarker identification and standardization, biomarker condensing and monthly aggregation, and biomarker merging.

-Additional R scripts used to conduct the statistical analyses presented in the manuscript are provided separately in the `Analysis/` directory.
+Additional R scripts used by the research team for subsequent data preparation and analyses are included in the `Code/Analysis/` directory.
+These additional analyses are separate from the analyses presented in the manuscript.

-All data processing and statistical analysis code included in this repository was implemented in **R**.
+All code included in this repository was implemented in **R**.

 ## Data Availability

 The patient-level EHR data used in this study are not included in this repository because the underlying data are restricted.

 Access to the source data is subject to the requirements and approvals of the original data provider.
-Accordingly, this repository contains the code used to implement the data-processing and analysis workflow but does not contain patient-level data.
+Accordingly, this repository contains code documenting the data-processing workflow but does not contain patient-level data.

 Local directory structures and source filenames have been replaced with generic placeholders in the public code.
 Users with appropriate access to comparable data should specify the corresponding local paths and filenames before running the scripts.